August 09, 2022

 Skin cancer risk remains constant.
 The risk will increase as you spend more time in the sun.
 It's a good idea to check your skin from head to toe once a month.
 A professional skin exam at least once a year with a dermatologist is also recommended.
 Skin cancer is one of the most easily curable cancers if it is diagnosed early.
 Therefore, one should keep an eye for any abnormal changes visible on their skin, and seek medical attention in case anything abnormal is spotted.

 As per the American Academy of Dermatology, one in five Americans will develop skin cancer in their lifetime.
 It is important to take necessary preventive steps in order to reduce your risk of having skin cancer.
-Most skin cancers are diagnosed late in life but begin to develop earlier as skin cancer develops over a period of time.
+Most cases are diagnosed late in life but begin to develop earlier as skin cancer develops over a period of time.

 Bonus Tip: Taking these steps to prevent sun damage to the skin - can help delay the onset of wrinkles as well!